Herbert Hoover: Early policies

+Hoover sitting at his desk signing an unemployment bill on December 20, 1930.
+This is the first photograph taken of Hoover in the White House, as well as the first photograph of a telephone sitting on the desk of a president.

 Though he attempted to put a positive spin on Black Tuesday, Hoover moved quickly to address the stock market collapse.
 In the days following Black Tuesday, Hoover gathered business and labor leaders, asking them to avoid wage cuts and work stoppages while the country faced what he believed would be a short recession similar to the Depression of 1920–21.
 Hoover also convinced railroads and public utilities to increase spending on construction and maintenance, and the Federal Reserve announced that it would cut interest rates.
 In early 1930, Hoover acquired from Congress an additional $100 million to continue the Federal Farm Board lending and purchasing policies.
 These actions were collectively designed to prevent a cycle of deflation and provide a fiscal stimulus.
 At the same time, Hoover opposed congressional proposals to provide federal relief to the unemployed, as he believed that such programs were the responsibility of state and local governments and philanthropic organizations.

 Hoover had taken office hoping to raise agricultural tariffs in order to help farmers reeling from the farm crisis of the 1920s, but his attempt to raise agricultural tariffs became connected with a bill that broadly raised tariffs.
 Hoover refused to become closely involved in the congressional debate over the tariff, and Congress produced a tariff bill that raised rates for many goods.
 Despite the widespread unpopularity of the bill, Hoover felt that he could not reject the main legislative accomplishment of the Republican-controlled 71st Congress.
 Over the objection of many economists, Hoover signed the Smoot–Hawley Tariff Act into law in June 1930.
 Canada, France, and other nations retaliated by raising tariffs, resulting in a contraction of international trade and a worsening of the economy.
 Progressive Republicans such as Senator William E. Borah of Idaho were outraged when Hoover signed the tariff act, and Hoover's relations with that wing of the party never recovered.